indigo-astronomy/indigo/indigo_docs/SCRIPTING_BASICS.md

 ### Executable statement

-Executable statements are composed of Values, Operators, Expressions, Keywords, and Comments.
+Executable statements are composed of Values, Operators, Expressions, Keywords and Comments.
 An executable statement is terminated with a semicolon.
 The following is an executable statement;
 ```
 indigo_log(“This is a statement”);
 ```